 Fuel for the Flame

-What is “fueling” the change in retail banking?
+What is “fuelling” the change in retail banking?
 Figure 1 illustrates the main change drivers along the banking value chain.

 Figure 1: Drivers of change impacting the value chain